jamunano/BrawlhallaEZ/README.md

 - [Gashihiko](https://github.com/gashihiko) <3
 - [Samster](https://github.com/BrotherSamster) <3

+Plans for next update:
+- Adding a better fighting algorithm.
+(Less falling?)
+- Add more things to the gui
+- Still working on the "Auto everything" bot

 If there are any errors or questions you may have, let me know.

 Discord: Jam#7383